YazhouTUD/MVAL/README.md

 # MVAL
-The Matlab code of "A Variance Maximization Criterion for Active Learning"
+The Matlab code of "A Variance Maximization Criterion for Active Learning".
+The code will be released soon.

 Paper: Yang, Yazhou, and Marco Loog.
 "A variance maximization criterion for active learning."
 Pattern Recognition 78 (2018): 358-370.